The file system

 abspath(path::AbstractString) -> String

-Convert a path to an absolute path by adding the current directory if necessary.
-Also normalizes the path as in normpath
+Converts the path to an absolute path with the addition of the current directory, if necessary.
+It also normalizes the path as in normpath

 .

-and the data you are using is two levels up relative to the JuliaExample
+directory, and the data you are using is two levels higher relative to the JuliaExample

 abspath("../../data")